simboden/BVtkNodes/docs/BVTKNodes.rst

 - Install Blender (if needed, see `instructions <https://docs.blender.org/manual/en/latest/getting_started/installing/index.html>`_).
 - Install VTK to Blender Python as instructed above in `Installation of VTK for Blender`_.
 - Download appropriate BVTKNodes add-on ZIP file (see options in `Available Versions of BVTKNodes addon`_).
-To download add-on from Github, Select “Clone or download”, then “Download ZIP”.
+To download add-on from Github, Select “Code”, then “Download ZIP”.
 - Start Blender, go to “Edit” –> “Preferences” –> “Add-ons” –> “Install” –> open the add-on zip file.
 - Activate the “BVTKNodes” add-on in Preferences by clicking on the checkbox.
 Add-on is located in Node category, "Community" level of Blender add-ons.
 - **For Blender 2.79:** User Settings are located in File menu, and it is suggested to **Save User Settings** before closing settings.